OliverMackinnon/GarageSub/docs/How-To-Guides/Electronics Calculations.md

 <img width="1865" height="960" alt="image" src="https://github.com/user-attachments/assets/e1fded3f-a896-498b-93ca-04d020759b73" />

+Therefore, when using copper wire at minimum, a 9 AWG wire must be use

 ### Finding necessary battery size:

 An education group would like to let students test out a commercial ROV